SPCS Student Week

 Commencement award recipients posing in academic regalia (graduation robes and mortarboards)

 You SPCS students inspire me.
-I’m amazed at the way you’re able to juggle your careers and professional obligations, varsity sports schedules (for our student athletes), family and personal lives, and academic endeavors at UR.
+I’m amazed at the way you’re able to juggle your careers and professional obligations, varsity sports schedules, family and personal lives, and academic endeavors at UR.
 Keep up the good work, and to our graduating students, I look forward to reading your names as you cross the commencement stage!

 Daniel L. Hocutt, Web Manager, Adjunct Professor & Commencement Reader